 Research Theme Working Groups

-- Social Factors and Multi-Omics (Xiaobin Wang, Xiumei Hong, Pamela Surkan, Nilanjan Chetterjee, Lingxin Hao, Li Liu)
+- Social Factors and Multi-Omics (Xiaobin Wang, Xiumei Hong, Pamela Surkan, Nilanjan Chatterjee, Lingxin Hao, Li Liu)

-- Sensor and Health (Ciprian Crainiceanu, Lingxin Hao, Julia Burdick-Will, Marc Stein)
+- Sensor and Health (Ciprian Crainiceanu, Lingxin Hao, Julia Burdick-Will, Marc Stein, Casey Overby Taylor)

-- Reproductive Health and Family Planning (Philip Anglewicz, Linnea Zimmerman, Saifuddin Ahmed, David Bishai, Mechell Decker, Caroline Moreau, Li Liu, and Amy Tsui)
+- Reproductive Health and Family Planning (Philip Anglewicz, Linnea Zimmerman, Saifuddin Ahmed, Michele Decker, Caroline Moreau, Li Liu, and Amy Tsui)

-- Innovative Demography (Li Liu, Philip Anglewicz, Andreea Creanga, Francisco Villanvicencio, Alice Gemmill, David Bishai, Dona Strobino, Tsui, Linnea Zimmerman, Qingfeng Li, and Saifuddin Ahmed)
+- Innovative Demography (Li Liu, Philip Anglewicz, Andreea Creanga, Francisco Villanvicencio, Alice Gemmill, Dona Strobino, Amy Tsui, Linnea Zimmerman, Qingfeng Li, and Saifuddin Ahmed)

-- Population-Scale Network and Inequality (Angelo Mele, Lingxin Hao)
+- Population-Scale Networks and Inequality (Angelo Mele, Lingxin Hao)

 The Pilot Research Program